aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 - **Remote tier**: Uses slower, cost-effective options like cloud object storage.

-In Aiven for Apache Kafka's tiered storage architecture, **remote storage** refers to storage options external to the Kafka broker's local disk.
+In Aiven for Apache Kafka's tiered storage architecture, **remote storage** refers to storage options external to the Apache Kafka broker's local disk.
 This typically includes cloud-based or self-hosted object storage solutions like AWS S3 and Google Cloud Storage.
 Although network-attached block storage solutions like AWS EBS are technically